BestTimesToVisit.com Logo

 safety

-Be aware of common scams, especially around tourist areas.
-If a tuk-tuk driver offers an unbelievably cheap tour that includes multiple 'gem shops' or 'tailors,' politely decline.
-Stick to reputable tour operators or use ride-sharing apps like Grab.
+Be aware of common scams, especially around tourist hotspots.
+If a tuk-tuk driver offers an unbelievably cheap tour that includes multiple gem shops or tailor shops, politely decline – it's usually a setup.
+Stick to reputable tour operators or use ride-sharing apps like Grab for predictable pricing.

 packing